 Silicon is involved in the formation of collagen and connective tissues.

-Its presence is necessary for the normal functioning of the immune system and the restorative processes in the body.
+Its presence is necessary for the normal functioning of the immune system and restorative processes in the body.

 Beneficial Properties